kocpc/wp-shortcode-advertising/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that allow you to insert advertising via shortcode.
+Provide you a way insert advertisement to article/page use shortcode.

 == Description ==

-A plugin that allow you to insert advertising via shortcode.
+Provide you a way insert advertisement to article/page use shortcode.

 **Plugin Features**